Sheshadrinath/url-shortner/README.md

 # Starting and configuring Client application
 *This is about to come.
 Development is in progress.*

+# Running test cases
+This section explains about the unit test cases written in Jasmine

+## Running server test cases
+1. Navigate to the `src/server` folder in the command prompt (Windows) or terminal (Mac).
+2. Run command `npm run test` to start executing all test cases and shows result

 # Roadmap
 Currently this application uses the static mapping as you can see in the mapping.json file.
 But in coming days, we will be providing support to: